 No gore, no slasher junk.
-Just goose bump stories that take place in Wyoming.
+Just goosebumps stories that take place in Wyoming.
 Some are outside, some take place inside.
-Some stories are old but most of them are take place in modern times.
+Some stories are old but most of them take place in modern times.

-There is even a guardian angle protecting a frightened person in the Wyoming woods.
+There is even a guardian angel protecting a frightened person in the Wyoming woods.

 You'll enjoy the narrating style of your host as she tells these stories.
-This Wyoming video is worth passing on.
+This Wyoming video is worth sharing.
 Perfect for Halloween night.

 From little people living in the hills to a headless bride.
 Criminals and magical animals.
 The Last state was a good one!

-Urban Legends can be especially creepy because there is always a little bit of truth that gets the story started, after that we have to wonder what is fact and what is fiction, or exaggeration.
-Each time the legend is pass on to the next person it changes a bit, either through embellishment or details gotten wrong.
+Urban Legends can be especially creepy because there is always a little bit of truth that gets the story started, after that, we have to wonder what is fact and what is fiction, or exaggeration.
+Each time the legend is passed on to the next person it changes a bit, either through embellishment or details gotten wrong.

 Keep checking back with me because I love working with my radio listeners to invent new ghost stories and create new urban legends to spread among the population.
 If we do it right these stories will be here long after you and I are gone.